In

 cultural territories are intimately sensed and experienced, and socially

 performances, which I envisage as modern feminist rituals.
-To me these are

 I’m